vicompany/Front-end-Guidelines/SASS.md

 `@extend` should be avoided because it has unintuitive, unexpected and potentially dangerous behavior, especially when used with nested selectors.
 Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later.

-* Using the `@extend` directive is allowed for extending placeholder selectors
+* Using the `@extend` directive is allowed for extending placeholder selectors.

 **Bad**